TRICKS OF THE TRAVEL TRADE

 Many airlines block out seats on reservable flights, not just to give buyers the impression of scarcity, but also to accommodate last-minute business customers and preferred travelers.
 This may be the case if you can't find adjoining seats when booking, and sometimes can be sorted out by booking seats with an airline representative over the phone.

 If you're flying in a group and looking to curtail costs, try shopping for airfare one passenger at a time, as this will sometimes result in a lower per-ticket price.
-The reason is that airline reservation systems use identical prices for all tickets in a single reservation, even when some of the seats available would cost less individually.
+Airline reservation systems use identical prices for all tickets in a single reservation, even when some of the seats available would cost less individually.

 Flight prices can fluctuate considerably based on a ticket's point-of-sale, or the place where the transaction is completed.
-That's why international and especially domestic flights within foreign nations are often hundreds of dollars cheaper when purchased in that country's borders (even online).
-Take advantage of point-of-sale discrepancies from home by changing your point-of-sale city in Google's ITA matrix search.
+That's why international and especially domestic flights within foreign nations are often hundreds of dollars cheaper when bought in that country's borders (even online).
+Take advantage of point-of-sale discrepancies from home by changing your point-of-sale city.

 After narrowing flight options for international travel, look at the foreign versions of airline sites (such as britishairways.co.uk instead of britishairways.com).
 The price may be lower, even if payment is in a different currency.

 Travel agents can be a great resource to help travelers book unique accommodations and excursions that require inside information, but some agencies can also impose unfair markups to take advantage of unsuspecting customers.
-The UK-based Flight Centre, for example, was found to charge 23% more for the same flight when booked by an older, less-savvy caller.
+The U.K.-based Flight Centre, for example, was found to charge 23 percent more for the same flight when booked by an older, less-savvy caller.

-Resort fees are one of the most arbitrary expenses hotels may tack on to your checkout bill, potentially adding an extra 10% per night to even a prepaid total.
-Hotels must disclose such fees, so read the fine print to guard against resort fees that will deceptively compound your room rate.
+Resort fees are one of the most arbitrary expenses hotels may tack on to your checkout bill, potentially adding an extra 10 percent each night to even a prepaid total.
+Hotels must disclose such fees, so read the fine print to guard against resort fees that compounds your room rate deceptively.

 To offset power costs, many hotels now charge guests a small energy surcharge, which usually hovers around $4 per day.
-Some resorts like Atlantis in the Bahamas will charge up to $12.95 daily, however, so in this case, try offsetting such fees by complaining and negotiating a better rate with the hotel staff.
+Some resorts such as Atlantis in the Bahamas will charge $10 or more daily, however, so in this case, try offsetting such fees by complaining and negotiating a better rate with the hotel staff.

 Even after booking a car rental online, companies will always tempt passengers with rental insurance upon pickup.
 They won't mention, however, that your existing car insurance and most credit cards you might be using to pay may already provide enough collision insurance for rentals.
-Check your card's terms, and be prepared to pay for damages upfront before receiving later reimbursement.
+Check your card's terms, but be prepared to pay for damages upfront before getting reimbursed.

 Domestic travelers have essentially only three rental car companies to choose from: Avis, which owns Budget and Zipcar; Hertz, which owns Dollar and Thrifty; and Enterprise, which owns Alamo and National.
 This explain why the companies often have little variation in prices, but travelers can find cheaper rentals through Turo, which is essentially AirBnB for cars.

-Whereas drivers under 25-years-old were once banned entirely from renting cars, today they're just subject to an additional fee per day to account for their statistically high rate of accidents.
+Drivers under 25 years old were once banned entirely from renting cars, but today they're just subject to an additional daily fee to account for their statistically high rate of accidents.
 These start at $20 to $30 or more for drivers between ages 18 and 21, so if that applies to you, be sure to consider extra costs before reaching the rental counter and find out if there's a way to waive the surcharge.

-Many cruise lines add a 15% gratuity fee to all beverages, even if they're not brought to you by wait-staff and are included in the fare.
+Many cruise lines add a 15 percent gratuity fee to all beverages, even if they're not brought to you by waitstaff and are included in the fare.
 Find out if your cruise charges any automatic gratuity before you begin a binge for the night or tip any server on top of what's already included.